T-Francis/docker-bay/readme.md

 It build for you a docker playground mainly from compilation of other projects as core and some simplification or custom config.

+**Disclaimer**

+This project is made to have a basic usage of powerfull tool with a progressive learning curve and finally end with a better knowledge about used technologies.

+Most of homemade script are just basic shortcurt and rewriting of native features and the portainer templates system need to be more exploited.

+Since it's a side hand project and mainly a sandbox no support will given *NOT MADE FOR USAGE OUSTSIDE A DEVELOPMENT BOX*

 *happy coding !*

 # **Get Started**